• Recipes

 ¼ Cup Parsley, ¼ Cup Snipped Chives

-• Scrape down the sides of bowl and add the mayonnaise, sour cream, Worcestershire sauce, vinegar, lemon juice, salt, and fresh ground black pepper.
+• Scrape down the sides of the bowl and add the mayonnaise, sour cream, Worcestershire sauce, vinegar, lemon juice, salt, and fresh ground black pepper.
 Pulse until all is well combined.

 1 Cup Mayonnaise, ½ Cup Sour Cream, 1 Tablespoon Worcestershire Sauce, 1 Tablespoon Rice Wine Vinegar or White Wine Vinegar, 1 Tablespoon Fresh Lemon Juice, ¼ teaspoon Salt, Fresh Ground Black Pepper